iiasa/CWatM/docu/setup.rst

 Warm start
 ----------

-CWATM can write internal variables to a netCDF file for choosen timesteps.
+CWatM can write internal variables to a netCDF file for choosen timesteps.
 These netCDF files can be used as the initial conditions for a suceeding simulation.

-This is useful for establishing a steady-state with a long-term run and then using this steady-state for succeding simulations or for an every day run (forecasting mode)
+This is useful for establishing a steady-state after a long-term run and then using this steady-state for succeding simulations or for an every day run (forecasting mode)

-.. warning:: If the parameters are changes after a run(especially the groundwater parameters) the stored initial values do not represent the conditions of the storage variables.
+.. warning:: If the parameters are changed after a run(especially the groundwater, lakes and reservoir parameters) the stored initial values do not represent the conditions of the storage variables.
 Stored initial conditions should **not** be used as initial values for a model run with another set of parameters.
 If you do this during calibration, you will not be able to reproduce the calibration results!